mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 ### Multi-threading & asyncio

 Multi-threading and asyncio are much more similar in where they're useful for Python; not at all for computationally-bound work.
 And very useful for I/O bound work.
-For applications that don't need to manage lots of distinct I/O connections, I think the choice between which to use is somewhat down to taste.
+For applications that don't need to manage absolutely tons of distinct I/O connections, I think the choice between which to use is somewhat down to taste.

 Multi-threading maintains a distinct OS-managed thread for each chunk of work.
 Whereas asyncio uses Tasks for each work-chunk and manages them via the event-loop's queue.
 I believe the marginal overhead of one more chunk of work is a fair bit lower for asyncio than threads, which can matter a lot for applications that need to manage many, many chunks of work.